Erio-Harrison/rust-trade/README.md

 ```

 rust-trade is a quantitative trading system that combines modern trading strategies with artificial intelligence.
-This software is released under the GNU General Public License v3.

-Copyright (C) 2024 Harrison

 ## How to run